awsdocs/amazon-emr-management-guide/doc_source/emr-supported-instance-types.md

 # Supported Instance Types<a name="emr-supported-instance-types"></a>

-Amazon EC2 offers several basic instance types\.

-+  **General purpose—**You can use Amazon EC2 general purposes instances for most applications\.

-+  **Compute optimized—**These instances have proportionally more CPU resources than memory \(RAM\) for compute\-intensive applications\.
-Cluster compute instances also have increased network performance\.

-+  **Memory optimized—**These instances offer large memory sizes for high throughput applications, including database and memory caching applications\.

-+  **Storage optimized—**These instances provide proportionally high storage resources\.
-They are well suited for data warehouse applications\.

-+ **GPU instances—**These instances provide compute resources for increased parallel processing performance with GPU\-assisted applications\.

 The following table describes the instance types that Amazon EMR supports\.
 For more information on these instance types, families, and virtualization types, see [Amazon EC2 Instances](https://aws.amazon.com/ec2/instance-types/) and [Amazon Linux AMI Instance Type Matrix](https://aws.amazon.com/amazon-linux-ami/instance-type-matrix/)\.

 Not all instance types are available in all regions\.
 If you create a cluster using an instance type that is not available, your cluster may fail to provision or may be stuck provisioning\.
 For information about instance availability, see the [Amazon EC2 Pricing Page](https://aws.amazon.com//ec2/pricing), click the link for your instance purchasing option, and filter by **Region** to see if the instance type you select from the list below is available in the region\.